 The inst_group parameter shows the name of the Oracle Inventory group, oinstall.

-To create the Oracle Inventory group: If the oraInst.loc file does not exist, then enter the following command to create the oinstall group:
+If the oraInst.loc file does not exist, then enter the following command to create the oinstall group:

 /usr/sbin/groupadd oinstall

 Note: Oracle recommends that you use the group name oinstall for the Oracle Inventory group.